-Larry Nassar to be sentenced for the third and final time
+Larry Nassar apologizes, gets 40 to 125 years for decades of sexual abuse

 Separately, USA Gymnastics said it became aware of Nassar's sexual abuse in the summer of 2015 when three top gymnasts said he abused them.
 After several weeks of its own investigation, the organization reported the allegations to the FBI in late July.
 Nassar was no longer allowed to treat patients at USA Gymnastics, but he continued to abuse young girls at Michigan State amid a slow FBI investigation.

-That abuse went on until September 2016, when The Indianapolis Star published allegations against Nassar from Rachael Denhollander and an unnamed Olympic gymnast.
+That abuse went on until September 2016, when The Indianapolis Star published allegations against Nassar from Denhollander and an unnamed Olympic gymnast.
 After that first story, more than 50 women reported similar instances of sexual abuse, and Nassar was arrested in November 2016.

 The 54-year-old's life since then has been a series of guilty pleas, court hearings and prison sentences.

 Nassar pleaded guilty to federal child pornography charges and was sentenced to 60 years in prison in December.
 He pleaded guilty to seven counts of criminal sexual conduct in Ingham County in Michigan and was sentenced to 40 to 175 years in prison two weeks ago.
-And he pleaded guilty to three counts of criminal sexual conduct in nearby Eaton County as well.

 "I've just signed your death warrant," Ingham County Judge Rosemarie Aquilina said as she delivered the sentence.